By Selina Long

 Beginning of the Civil Rights Era

-The most important platform that the Niagara Movement utilized that proved to be their ultimate weapon of advancement through peace was civil disobedience.
-They knew it was effective since persistent agitation is the way to liberty as civil disobedience uneases authorities and forces them to negotiate.
+The most important platform that the Niagara Movement utilized, which proved to be their ultimate weapon of advancement through peace, was civil disobedience.
+They knew it was effective since persistent agitation is the way to liberty, as civil disobedience uneases authorities and forces them to negotiate.
 The Niagara Movement did this with their monthly periodicals The Horizon: A Journal of the Color Line, poster and postcard propaganda and student recruitment.
 But the success of this was proven in 1906 when Niagara Movement member Barbara E. Pope refused to change seating and occupy a Jim Crow car on the Southern Railway from the District of Columbia to Pannonia Springs, Virginia.
 Eventually, she was arrested, charged and fined $10.00 but at the Supreme Court of Appeals, Virginia’s fine and ruling was reversed by the judgement of the Circuit Court.
 It was a landmark decision as it helped to establish under Virginia law that an interstate passenger could refuse to be ‘Jim Crowed’; however the case also drove the organization into debt.
 Whether it was marching, newspaper publications, sit-ins or legal battles, all of these methods for fighting Jim Crow were adopted into the greater Civil Rights Movement of the 1960s.
 Eventually, W.E.B.
-Du Bois wrote these tenets of the Niagara Movement into the National Association for the Advancement of Colored People’s (NAACP) creed which he co-founded and were leaders in the Civil Rights Movement.
+Du Bois wrote these tenets of the Niagara Movement into the National Association for the Advancement of Colored People’s (NAACP) creed which he co-founded.

 “We want our children trained as intelligent human beings should be, and we will fight for all time against any proposal to educate Black boys and girls simply as servants and underlings, or simply for the use of other people.
 They have a right to know, to think, to aspire.”